-Plectus sambesii is a free-living marine species of nematode, studied in context of its embryonic development.
+Plectus sambesii is a free-living species of nematode, studied in context of its embryonic development.
 Unusually, cell specification is not correlated with cell lineage but with their position in the body.
 With this peculiarity, P. sambesii appears to occupy an intermediate position between basal nematodes displaying a variable early development and the C. elegans-like invariant pattern.

 Genome Assembly & Annotation

 The genome was assembled through high throughput Illumina sequencing, as described in Silvana Rošić

 The annotation was produced using an automated gene prediction tool Augustus, and submitted to WormBase by Toni Beltran.